-- int rl_save_state (struct readline_state sp) [Function] Save a snapshot of Readline's internal state to sp.
+int rl_save_state (struct readline_state sp)

+Save a snapshot of Readline's internal state to sp.
 The contents of the readline_state structure are documented in 'readline.h'.
-The caller is responsible for allocating the structure. - int rl_restore_state (struct readline_state sp) [Function] Restore Readline's internal state to that stored in sp, which must have been saved by a call to rl_save_state.
+The caller is responsible for allocating the structure.

+int rl_restore_state (struct readline_state sp)

+Restore Readline's internal state to that stored in sp, which must have been saved by a call to rl_save_state.
 The contents of the readline_state structure are documented in 'readline.h'.
-The caller is responsible for freeing the structure. - void rl_free (void mem) [Function] Deallocate the memory pointed to by mem. mem must have been allocated by malloc. - void rl_replace_line (const char text, int clear_undo) [Function] Replace the contents of rl_line_buffer with text.
+The caller is responsible for freeing the structure.

+void rl_free (void mem)

+Deallocate the memory pointed to by mem. mem must have been allocated by malloc.

+void rl_replace_line (const char text, int clear_undo)

+Replace the contents of rl_line_buffer with text.
 The point and mark are preserved, if possible.
-If clear_undo is non-zero, the undo list associated with the current line is cleared. - void rl_extend_line_buffer (int len) [Function] Ensure that rl_line_buffer has enough space to hold len characters, possibly reallocating it if necessary.
+If clear_undo is non-zero, the undo list associated with the current line is cleared.

+void rl_extend_line_buffer (int len)

+Ensure that rl_line_buffer has enough space to hold len characters, possibly real-locating it if necessary.

-int rl_initialize (void) Initialize or re-initialize Readline's internal state.
-It's not strictly necess this; readline() calls it before reading any input.
-[Function] ary to call int rl_ding (void) Ring the terminal bell, obeying the setting of bell-style.
-[Function] int $rl_alphabetic$ (int c) Return 1 if c is an alphabetic character.
-[Function] void rl_display_match_list (char matches, int len, int max) A convenience function for displaying a list of strings in columnar format line's output stream. matches is the list of strings, in argv format, such completion matches. len is the number of strings in matches, and max is th the longest string in matches.
-This function uses the setting of print-comp horizontally to select how the matches are displayed (see Section 1.3.1 Init File Syntax], page 4). as a list of le length of pletions- The following are implemented as macros, defined in chardefs.h.
-Applicati refrain from using them. ons should int ${rl_uppercase_p}$ (int c) Return 1 if c is an uppercase alphabetic character.
-[Function] int ${rl_lowercase_p}$ (int c) Return 1 if c is a lowercase alphabetic character.
-[Function] int ${rl_digit_p}$ (int c) Return 1 if c is a numeric character.
-[Function] int rl_to_upper (int c) [Function] character. int rl_to_lower (int c) If c is an uppercase alphabetic character, return the corresponding lowerca ter.
-[Function] ase characint ${rl_digit_value}$ (int c) If c is a number, return the value it represents.
-[Function] 2.4.11 Miscellaneous Functions int rl_macro_bind (const char keyseq, const char macro, Keymap map) Bind the key sequence keyseq to invoke the macro macro.
-The binding is pe map.
+int rl_initialize (void)

+Initialize or re-initialize Readline's internal state.
+It's not strictly necessary to call this; readline() calls it before reading any input.

+int rl_ding (void)

+Ring the terminal bell, obeying the setting of bell-style.

+int rl_alphabetic (int c)

+Return 1 if c is an alphabetic character.

+void rl_display_match_list (char matches, int len, int max) [Function]

+A convenience function for displaying a list of strings in columnar format on Readline's output stream. matches is the list of strings, in argy format, such as a list of completion matches. len is the number of strings in matches, and max is the length of the longest string in matches.
+This function uses the setting of print-completions-horizontally to select how the matches are displayed (see Section 1.3.1 [Readline Init File Syntax], page 4).
+When displaying completions, this function sets the number of columns used for display to the value of completion-display-width, the value of the environment variable COLUMNS, or the screen width, in that order.

+The following are implemented as macros, defined in chardefs.h.
+Applications should refrain from using them.

+int rl_uppercase_p (int c)

+Return 1 if c is an uppercase alphabetic character.

+int rl_lowercase_p (int c)

+Return 1 if c is a lower case alphabetic character.

+int rl_digit_p (int c)

+Return 1 if c is a numeric character.

+int rl_to_upper (int c)

+If c is a lowercase alphabetic character, return the corresponding uppercase character.

+int rl_to_lower (int c)

+If c is an uppercase alphabetic character, return the corresponding lowercase character.

+int rl_digit_value (int c)

+If c is a number, return the value it represents.

+2.4.11 Miscellaneous Functions

+int rl_macro_bind (const char keyseq, const char macro, Keymap map) [Function]

+Bind the key sequence keyseq to invoke the macro macro.
+The binding is performed in map.
 When keyseq is invoked, the macro will be inserted into the line.
-Th is deprecated; use rl_generic_bind() instead.
+This function is deprecated; use rl_generic_bind() instead.

-void rl_macro_dumper (int readable) [Function] Print the key sequences bound to macros and their values, using the current keymap, to rl_outstream.
+void rl_macro_dumper (int readable)

+Print the key sequences bound to macros and their values, using the current keymap, to rl_outstream.
 If readable is non-zero, the list is formatted in such a way that it can be made part of an inputrc file and re-read.